cyberpunksdotcom/govdeals/docs/quickstart.md

 ## 5. Next steps

-- Swap the fixture repository (`backend/app/repository.py`) with the scraper pipeline output.
+- Replace the SQLite seeding routine (`python -m app.seed`) with the scraper pipeline output once it is producing daily snapshots.
 - Deploy both services behind a reverse proxy or container stack (Docker Compose is recommended for repeatability).
 - Extend the front-end with authentication, saved filters, and alert configuration as the backend surface expands.
+- Plan the database migration path from the prototype SQLite file to managed PostgreSQL.